BBO-repo/ros-exercise/README.md

 ```math
 \sigma_{\delta_y}^2 = E(\delta_y - E(\delta_y))^2 = E(\delta_y^2) = E(|y_{lo} - y_{gt}|^2)
 ```
-We can see from those relations that the covariance is the square of the pose error related to the ground truth.</br>
+We can see from those relations that ***asymptotically*** the covariance is the square of the pose error related to the ground truth.</br>

 We now need an estimator of this covariance.
 This can be done with the sequential calculation of covariance.
 Let's note $\hat{\Sigma}_n$ the sample covariance estimator with $n$ samples of a random discrete variable $X$ is: